vakulinina/kottans-frontend/README.md

 # Git Collaboration

-In course [GitHub & Collaboration](https://classroom.udacity.com/courses/ud456) and new levels of [learngitbranching](https://learngitbranching.js.org/) I dug deeper into working with remote repositories and collaborating, via GitHub specifically.
+In the course [GitHub & Collaboration](https://classroom.udacity.com/courses/ud456) and new levels of [learngitbranching](https://learngitbranching.js.org/) I dug deeper into working with remote repositories and collaborating, via GitHub specifically.
 **What was new**:

 - creating a connection to a remote repo with `git remote add origin <url>`